sbates/sbates.github.io/source/_posts/2012-09-04-why-isnt-this-funny.markdown

 <img src="/images/cczqi.jpg"/>

+**tl;dr**: As a sysadmin, whenever someone tweets something snarky about sysadmins, I feel a little put down.
+As a result, I try to think twice about snarky stuff I might tweet about devs or other teams.
+And so, I think sysadmins posting snarky captioned images about devs and then adding the devops hashtag is mean and inappropriate.

 I've seen this captioned image circulating all day with the devops hashtag on Twitter.
 For the record, I don't think this picture is funny.
 In the right context, it might be funny.
 If it were, say, a slide in a deck pointing to how things are or